wp-plugins/woocommerce-skrill-moneybookers-gateway/readme.txt

 If you see the above message, simply go through at the list of requirements and ensure that your system covers them.
 Once they missing requirements are installed, the plugin will work automatically.

 **Tip**
-The most common mistake is to forget the installation of the [Aelia Foundation Classes for WooCommerce](http://aelia.co/downloads/wc-aelia-foundation-classes.zip), whic is the framework on which this plugin is based
+The most common mistake is to forget the installation of the [Aelia Foundation Classes for WooCommerce](http://aelia.co/downloads/wc-aelia-foundation-classes.zip), i.e. the framework on which this plugin is based.

 = What is the support policy for this plugin? =